July 27, 2021

 All the customer’s delivery data will be attached to the order, so the fulfilment centre will put its powerful computational power to good use to ensure it goes to the courier that’s best suited to meeting the delivery deadline.
 We’ve all sat and watched the delivery van’s route mapped out on our phones as it counts down to the knock on our doors.
 The route it’s taking isn’t random – it’s working through a series of customer deliveries, probably from a wide range of sellers.
 But because the sellers are all integrated with the fulfilment centre, and the depot itself works hard to calculate the most efficient routes, the whole complex process is made to look easy.

 The end result?
 Happy customers.

-At Zendbox, we’ve built an entire fulfillment business around one of the most advanced artificial intelligence solutions in the industry.
-We can confidently say that it’s the reason we can offer such an efficient service to clients ranging from household names to Etsy shops.
+At Zendbox, we’ve built an entire fulfilment business around one of the most advanced artificial intelligence solutions in the industry.
+We can confidently say that it’s the reason we can offer such an efficient service to sellers ranging from household names like Amazon, Shopify, Ebay, to Etsy shops.

 The solution was designed and built from the ground up by ecommerce experts who had been at the coal face of the industry from its inception.
 They had seen how a culture of patching up existing software to get it to work with existing solutions and warehouse hardware was the cause of – not the cure for – mistakes, lost inventory and slow service.